Brazil Tariff Rates 2026: 10% on US Imports

 For steel imports, evaluate whether your product classifications might qualify for a Section 232 exclusion through the Commerce Department.
 Brazilian coffee enters at 0% MFN duty, making the 10% Section 122 tariff the only layer.
 Duty drawback programs offset costs on re-exported goods.
 With Section 122 set to expire ~July 2026, consider timing larger shipments around the potential rate change.

 US import duties on goods from Brazil are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Brazil, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Brazil rates with other countries to evaluate sourcing alternatives.